 Enter the fear

-— You are not going to make.
+— You’re not going to make it.
 It’s too risky.
 They will laugh.
-They are going to judge you.
+They will judge you.
 You don’t need it.
 Everything is fine.

 And instead of creating our lives we sit with an anxious heart, literally paralyzed by imaginary troubles of the unknown waves yet to come.

-Thus, we find ourselves suspended between what’s to come and what’s already been, yearning for control over tides we can’t predict or reverse.
-We seek solace and purpose.
-While navigating the waters of life with the hope that we’ll find our way.
+We sit suspended between what’s to come and what’s already been, wanting control over things we can’t predict or reverse.

 “I am an old man and have known a great many troubles, but most of them never happened.” — Mark Twain

-In the absence of actual fear, we construct more intricate emotions rooted in fear.
-Greed arises is the fear of loss, jealousy is the fear of not being loved, and envy is the fear of not being “enough”.
-In the end, we are afraid of the fear itself.
+When real fear is absent, we construct more complex emotions rooted in it.
+Greed is the fear of loss, jealousy is the fear of not being loved, envy is the fear of not being “enough”.
+In the end, we’re afraid of fear itself.